wetware-foundation/wetware-pl/README.md

 przypomina to inicjatywę, w której brakuje lidera (rozpoznawalnego dostawcy rozwiązań) umiejącego otoczyć się wianuszkiem skutecznych partnerów https://www.linkedin.com/company/the-open-insurance-initiative-opin/  -> wetware.pl

+The Open Insurance Think Tank OPIN is a community led project aiming to drive transformational change in how personal customers interact with financial services.

+Driving Innovation
+Fueling InsurTech growth and enabling developers to build awesome integrations with insurers APIs whose role is quickly evolving.

+An open standard
+Promoting the idea of free and open APIs in insurance and charting the path for the creation of a detailed framework for how an Open API Standard could be designed and delivered.

+The Power of Shared Data
+Data is valuable to the consumer, to the companies that own it and to the firms that apply their technologies to it.
+We aim to provide the InsurTech community, developers and a multitude of third parties the capacity to securely integrate their applications with insurers data through open APIs.
+Insurers will more readily be able to experiment, collaborate and leverage innovative solutions and business models.
+The overarching emphasis of this initiative is the development of ever more sophisticated utilities providing customers with transformative experience through cheaper and highly accessible products.

 przydałaby się fundacja, która nawiąże ciekawe współprace i na ich mocy będzie w stanie odpowiednio animować kolejne działania środowiska - raporty, analizy, PoCe, opracowywanie i dzielenie się dobrymi praktyka oraz osiąganymi, przez członków (firmy) -> konsorcjum33.pl